-I was born in Córdoba, Argentina, and graduated in physics in 1985 from Balseiro Institute, Bariloche, Argentina.
-In 1986 I moved to Germany for my PhD at the Max-Planck Institute FKF in Stuttgart with Prof. M. Cardona, which I finished in 1989.
-It followed a two-years postdoc at AT&T Bell Labs in Murray Hill, USA, and back to the MPI Stuttgart for three years.
-In 1996 I switched to the Technical University of Berlin for an appointment as Research & Teaching Associate.
-In 1999 I was awarded the Karl-Scheel Prize of the Physical Society of Berlin for my contributions to the field of high-pressure semiconductor physics.
-I joined the Optoelectronic Properties of Nanostructured Materials group at ICMAB-CSIC in November 2003 as ICREA.
-I created a facility for optical spectroscopy with micro and nanometer-scale resolution and set up a laboratory for high-pressure physics.
-I am leading group activities on thermoelectricity, high pressure and hybrid perovskites.
+I graduated in physics in 1985 at the Balseiro Institute, Argentina.
+In 1989 I finished my PhD at the Max-Planck Institute FKF in Stuttgart with Prof. M. Cardona.
+It followed a two-years postdoc at AT&T Bell Labs in Murray Hill, USA, and back at MPI-FKF Stuttgart for three years.
+In 1996 I moved to the Technical University of Berlin for an appointment as Research & Teaching Associate, where in 1998 I completed my Habilitation.
+In 1999 I received the Karl-Scheel Prize from the Physical Society of Berlin for my contributions to the field of high-pressure semiconductor physics.
+I joined the Optoelectronic Properties of Nanostructured Materials (NANOPTO) group at ICMAB-CSIC in November 2003 as ICREA.
+At ICMAB I created a facility for optical spectroscopy with micro and nanometer-scale resolution and set up a laboratory for high-pressure physics.